What is Pastoral Support?

 Our aim is to identify any concerns or issues at the earliest possible opportunity and remove any barriers to learning which may be preventing our students from reaching their potential.

 We pride ourselves in knowing our young people well and working alongside the teaching and support staff we aim to develop positive relationships with them and their families.
 We respond as quickly as possible to any issues and ensure that difficulties are discussed and resolved in the best possible way.

 The Pastoral Support Team at St Martins School gives help and support in the following areas:

 Who gives Pastoral Support?

-The pastoral system is the responsibility of the Assistant Head Steve Wilkinson.
+The pastoral system is the responsibility of the Assistant Head Katherine Mooney.

-The Form Tutor/Class Teacher for primary is always the first point of contact for parents/carers regarding any concerns or issues.
+The Form Tutor/Class Teacher is always the first point of contact for parents/carers regarding any concerns or issues.